lorddaffy/Frequency-of-repeating-the-word-taxi-in-Wikipedia-pages-for-the-largest-transportation-companies/README.md

-# This project is a demo to showcase how we can use a simple python server that has 4 endpoints

-## I stored the ingested data in arangodb an open source MultiModel database (No SQL & Graph)
+## This project is a demo to showcase how we can use a simple python server that has 4 endpoints, I have extracted the html pages of the latgest transportation companies from wekipedia and stored the ingested data in arangodb an open source MultiModel database (No SQL & Graph), then count the repeating of the word taxi from the db

 ### Prerequisites
 - Docker